rfay/satirtraining.org/sites/all/themes/nitobe/README.txt

   displayed.
 The theme will force the display of the masthead images behind any content in that region if this option is enabled.

-* Fine-grained control of content types to show timestamps for.
-The theme's settings allow the administrator to choose which content types a timestamp is rendered for.

 * Site title effect.
 By default, inter-word spacing is removed in the site title, and every other word is given an alternate color.
 This effect can be disabled in Nitobe's theme settings.